cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 After the refactor the resulting component was an **engine 120K+ LOC** in size.

 To interact with this engine, they created a **CLI**.
 But since the engine kept the internals of the desktop app it had to reconstruct internal states from files.
 It had a single endpoint whose input required a combination of **XML files**.
-Depending on which files were passed it would determine what task to perform.
+The engine infers the task to perform from the files it receives.

 Every functionality interconnects through a huge **core class**.
 This class is in charge of everything.
 Initialization, execution, analysis and output generation.
 Everything.
 The engine would also keep behaving like a desktop app.
-Recovering from errors (hiding them) and using threaded code that is no longer necessary.
+Recovering from errors (hiding them) and using unnecesary threaded code.

 ### The Problem